 The rind of the watermelon doesn’t cause any serious health issues in cats, but as it is rubbery and hard to digest, it’s better to avoid giving it to your cat.
 As cats are carnivores, the enzymes needed to digest plant matter are absent in cats.
 So, if they eat the rind, it is surely going to trouble them by causing gastrointestinal upset.
 Therefore, you must remove the rind and feed your cat with the fibrous pieces of the watermelon.

 If you are feeding your cat with watermelon for the very first time, you must keep an eye on it.
 If you witness symptoms like vomiting, diarrhea, constipation, or indigestion, you must rush it to a vet as these are indicative of food allergy.
-But if your cat crave for this attractive ruby-colored fruit, but you can’t have it at that moment, then you can pacify it with this cute PetRageous Hide-A-Treat Watermelon Toy.
+But if your cat craves for this attractive ruby-colored fruit, but you can’t have it at that moment, then you can pacify it with this cute PetRageous Hide-A-Treat Watermelon Toy.
 This watermelon toy will keep your furry friend busy for long hours, and it won’t miss the attractive red-colored fruit.

 Watermelon is a sugary fruit.
 The content of natural sugar in this fruit is dangerous for a diabetic cat.
 So, if your feline is diabetic, you should keep it away from watermelon.

 Generally, people like to sprinkle a little salt on watermelon to enhance its taste.
 If you too happen to love this idea, you must not feed the salt-infused watermelon to your cat; it is not good for the cat’s skin.
 Also, the combination of watermelon and feta is the most popular summer delicacy.
-As feta is high on salt, this treat isn’t for the cats.
+As feta is high in salt, this treat isn’t for cats.

 How Often Should A Feline Eat Watermelon?

-Since cats are carnivores, their diet should comprise of a meat diet.
+Since cats are carnivores, their diet should comprise a meat diet.
 Cats may not get enough nutrients from the vegan diet.
 Hence, watermelon does not qualify as a food to be included in the regular diet of a cat.
 But if you still want to give watermelon to your cat, it is great as an occasional treat.
 As per vets, treats should only comprise 10% of the regular diet of a cat.
 So, you can feed your cat with watermelon once or twice a week as a treat.

 What If the Cat Vomits After Having Watermelon?

 If your cat vomits after having watermelon, rush it to the vet immediately.
-In such cases, the vets generally advise stopping the food and water of the pet until vomiting subsides.
+In such cases, the vets generally advise stopping the food and water of the pet until the vomiting subsides.
 After that, you can start giving it water and put it on a bland diet such as rice and boiled potatoes.

 The Bottom Line

-Watermelon is loaded with benefits, but moderation is the key to garner its benefits.
+Watermelon is loaded with benefits, but moderation is the key to garnering its benefits.
 Since cats can’t digest plant-based food, it’s better to restrict these juicy treats for warm summer evenings.
 Always feed them with watermelon in the morning or early evening.
 It would be even better to consult your vet before giving watermelon to your cat.